Helen Brown Community Center

 Helen Brown Community Center at St. Elizabeth’s

-Project HOME’s Helen Brown Community Center (HBCC) has a rich history in the St. Elizabeth’s community.
-For over twenty-five years, our community development staff have been engaging with the community, and our property has been a resource as the location for community meetings and celebrations, as well as a place of food distribution through our food pantry and holiday programs.
+For nearly three decades, The Helen Brown Community Center (HBCC) has been the hub of Project HOME’s community development work in the old St. Elizabeth’s neighborhood, serving as a resource for community meetings and celebrations and as a place of food distribution through our food pantry and holiday programs.

 Additional Information